Rules and Regulations

 1. Up to 3 entries are allowed per producer in all categories except for coffee.
 Up to 2 entries are allowed per coffee producer.

-*Contact firstname.lastname@example.org if you would prefer to pay with a check.
+**Contact email@example.com if you would prefer to pay by check.

 The Good Food Awards would like to thank our generous sponsors from 2016!